 At AFSC, Lewis focuses his work on decreasing New York’s prison population by mitigating paths to incarceration and increasing opportunities for release through sentencing and parole reform.
 He is widely recognized as an expert on the school-to-prison pipeline, barriers to successful reentry, engaging communities of faith and cultivating young activists.
 Lewis has testified at legislative hearings in both New York and New Jersey and has spoken at various gatherings across the country.

 Lewis has delivered keynote address to the Oklahoma Conference of Churches, South Central Yearly Meeting and the Fellowship of Reconciliation.
-He has also written for MSNBC and Spark.
+He has also written for Huffington Post, MSNBC, and Spark.
 An interview with him appears on AFSC’s Acting in Faith blog.

 Born and raised in Brooklyn, NY, Lewis earned his Bachelor’s degree in philosophy from New York University and his law degree from Brooklyn Law School.